SwetankPachauri/Hospital_System/README.md

 ---

 **Note:** This is a demo application.
-For production use, implement additional security measures, use a proper database (PostgreSQL/MongoDB), add comprehensive testing, and follow security best practices.
+For production use, implement additional security measures, use a proper database (MongoDB with authentication), add comprehensive testing, and follow security best practices.